Dog dies in parked car after owner’s DWI arrest in Texas

 During the officers’ DWI investigation, they left the dog inside the suspect’s car with the engine running and the air conditioning on.
 However, the car’s engine, unbeknownst to the officer, turned off on its own.
 When animal control arrived, police said the dog was found dead in the car.

-Round Rock Police said it’s protocol in such a situation is to either call animal control or release the animal to a family member if there’s someone at the scene.
+Round Rock Police said its protocol in such a situation is to either call animal control or release the animal to a family member if there is someone at the scene.

 In this case, police said an officer contacted the on-call animal control officer to pick up the dog, and an officer remained at the scene until animal control arrived.